infrasonar/docs/docs/collectors/probes/appliance/credentials.md

 It is worth noting that **Indentation is meaningful** in YAML.
 As such make sure that you use spaces, rather than tab characters, to indent sections.
 In the default configuration files 2 spaces per indentation level are used, We recommend you do the same.

+See also our [nano documentation section](./appliance_installation.md#nano-basics) on how to edit files on the appliance.

 ### Basic

 This is the most basic credentials `infrasonar.yaml` configuration file.